San Diego County Water Authority

-San Diego County Water Authority (SDCWA) is a wholesale supplier of water to the roughly western third of San Diego County, California.
+The San Diego County Water Authority (SDCWA) is a wholesale supplier of water to the roughly western third of San Diego County, California, United States.
 The Water Authority was formed in 1944 by the California State Legislature.
-SDCWA serves 24 member agencies with 36 Board of Director members.
-In addition to local water sources, water is imported from the Colorado River and Sacramento-San Joaquin River Delta through The Metropolitan Water District of Southern California.
+SDCWA serves 22 member agencies with 34 Board of Director members.
+In addition to local water sources, water is imported from the Colorado River and the Sacramento–San Joaquin River Delta through the Metropolitan Water District of Southern California.
 SDCWA is the sole recipient of fresh water produced by the Claude "Bud" Lewis Carlsbad Desalination Plant.

 History

 Spanish missionaries in the San Diego area in 1769 noticed that the local water supply was in need of infrastructure, such as dams and aqueducts, to increase supply to the area.
-One of the first water projects in San Diego was the Old Mission Dam which preceded the erection of six privately funded dams between 1887 and 1897, all of which are still exist today.
-Through an act of California state legislation, the San Diego County water authority was created in 1944 to oversee San Diego County’s water rights over the Colorado River.
+One of the first water projects in San Diego was Old Mission Dam which preceded the erection of six privately funded dams between 1887 and 1897, all of which are still exist today.
+Through an act of California state legislation, the San Diego County Water Authority was created in 1944 to oversee San Diego County’s water rights over the Colorado River.
 In 1952 San Diego started receiving water from the State Water Project from pipelines built by SDCWA.
 The Capital Improvement Program (CIP) was created in 1989 to lower the need for imported water to the region.
 In 2003 the Quantification Settlement Agreement was signed with the Imperial Irrigation District, the single largest user of the Colorado River in Southern California.
 SDCWA funded repairs to leaky canals which included lining canals with concrete.
 For 110 years, the water district will receive 80,000 acre-ft of water via this agreement.
-In 2015 SDCWA started supplementing their supply with water from the desalination plant in Carlsbad.
+In 2015 SDCWA started supplementing their supply with water from the Carlsbad desalination plant.
 By 2035 it is projected that local water will meet the region's water demands.